JackOfMostTrades/bluebox/README.md

 Note; this repository makes references to external repositories (known as Git submodules).
-After cloning this repository, please make sure to the following commands to clone those submodules:
+After cloning this repository, please make sure to run the following commands to clone those submodules:

     git submodule init
     git submodule update